 - Service vehicle icon on the dashboard.
 Vehicle on a lift.

 - Increased battery discharge when stopped

 The error message may vary between BMW models.
 Here are some symptoms of the most common errors:

 - Battery Discharging while stopped.
 Turn off unnecessary electrical consumers.
 Reset the date and time if required.
 In case of a repeat occurrence, have the system checked by a mechanic.

 - Increased battery discharge when stationary.
 The electrical consumer was temporarily switched off.

 - Battery discharging while stopped.
 Electrical devices were temporarily switched off.

-- Vehicle battery charge low.
-Charge by driving for longer periods or use an external charger.
+- The vehicle battery charge is low.
+Charge by driving for longer periods or using an external charger.
 Features that consume the battery will be switched off.

 - Increased battery discharge when stationary.
 Electrical consumers were temporarily switched off.